 - Outdoor Pavilion: versatile open-air meeting or picnic area

-CRI is divided into eight separate recreational programs:
+CRI is divided into nine separate recreational programs:

-Aquatics, Club Sports, Fitness, Golf, Informal Recreation, Intramural Sports, Southern Adventures and University Wellness
+Aquatics, Club Sports, Fitness, Golf, Informal Recreation, Intramural Sports, Shooting Sports Education Center, Southern Adventures and University Wellness

 Aquatics is a program for those participants who enjoy swimming, diving, aqua aerobics or simply relaxing in the pool.
 The Aquatic program also offers a number of special programs such as swim lessons, stroke clinics, lifeguard classes and incentive programs.

 Club Sports are unique student organizations in which the overall functions of the organization are student operated.
 Club Sports may be organized for instructional, recreational and/or competitive purposes, and offer a way of finding others who share similar recreational interests.
 Current organized clubs include Aikido, Archery, Baseball, Bass Fishing, Climbing, Cross Country, Cycling, Equestrian, Fencing, Rugby, Soccer, Softball, Southern Explosion (dance), Tae-Kwon-Do, Ultimate Frisbee, Swimming, Lacrosse, Volleyball, Wrestling, and Mixed Marshal Arts.